Patterned concrete also known as pattern imprinted concrete and concrete imprint is one of the newer types (as in 20 years or so) of driveway surface.

 Modern printing methods use rubber mats:

-- These are applied to the concrete surface and fit together.
+- These are applied to the concrete surface and geometrically fit together and interlock.

-- Mats must lock together to ensure there are no gaps.
+- It’s imperative that mats must lock together to ensure there are no gaps.

 - Mats must be carefully lifted to ensure they do not ‘snag‘.